Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Experimental Results

+This enables the FID to capture perceptual differences based on semantic content rather than low-level pixel differences.
+Lower FID scores indicate greater similarity and therefore higher visual fidelity, while higher scores suggest larger discrepancies between the synthetic and real maps.

-The FID results shown in Table~\ref{fid:table} indicate that the training dataset degraded by UNSB exhibits the highest similarity to the original map corpora.
-Interestingly, the purely style-transferred dataset shows the lowest similarity to the original map corpora compared to the stochastically degraded dataset or the datasets degraded by CycleGAN.
-We interpret this observation as preliminary evidence that the datasets with explicit simulation of data-dependent uncertainty are likely to achieve superior performance in semantic segmentation of the original map corpora, owing to the high similarity of their latent feature representations extracted from the final layer of the Inception-v3 network.
+The FID results shown in Table~\ref{fid:table} indicate that the training dataset degraded by UNSB exhibits the highest similarity to the Straube maps.
+Interestingly, the purely historically-styled dataset shows the lowest similarity to the Straube maps compared to the stochastically degraded dataset or the datasets degraded by CycleGAN.
+We interpret this observation as preliminary evidence that the datasets with explicit simulation of aleatoric uncertainty are likely to achieve superior performance in semantic segmentation of the Straube maps, owing to the high similarity of their latent feature representations extracted from the final layer of the Inception-v3 network.